 The Rhode School of Cuisine is delighted to present the home of our renowned Italian cooking school, Villa Michaela.
 Situated in the charming village of Vorno and nestled in the lush Tuscan countryside with panoramic views of Monte Zano to the south and the towers of Lucca and the Alpe Alpuane to the north our superb Tuscan villa estate is surrounded by fifty acres of pine forests and olive groves all within its private walled gardens.

-The main structure of Villa Michaela dates back to the early 19th Century.
+The original structure of Villa Michaela (previously Villa Nottolini) dates back to the 15th Century.
 Recently featured in a book of elegant Lucchesi villas and formal Italianate gardens, the walled garden of the Villa Michaela estate will delight you with its exquisite Chapel, extensive grapevine pergola, ancient waterfalls, swimming pool and tennis court.

 The limonia kitchen is used for demonstrations, breakfast and informal dining.
 The villa is decorated to the highest standards.
 There are 18 bedrooms including the 6 in the spectacular Casa Una.
 The tasteful renovation includes wonderful antique furniture and the curtains and bedspreads are of specially selected designer fabrics.